supercollider/supercollider/README_WINDOWS.md

 folders - using and depending on the build environment settings.
 The development IDEs should be able to find the correct executable if you hit "run target".
-But if you want to start SC from the file explorer, or use a copy on another computer, you will need to "install" an run from/copy the generated install folder.
+But if you want to start SC from the file explorer, or use a copy on another computer, you will need to "install" and then run from/copy the generated installation folder.

 On Windows the bundle utility just reads out the dynamic libraries required to run an executable, tries to find them in the system, and copies them to the folder in which the executable resides.
-This is the safest way to guarantee that SC can be used independently of the build environment, because Windows executables always look for libraries in their own wording directory *first*.
+This is the safest way to guarantee that SC can be used independently of the build environment, because Windows executables always look for libraries in their own working directory *first*.
 Fixup_bundle just identifies libraries by their names (version and architecture are not verified).
 When it tries to find the libraries in the system, the environment PATH is taken into consideration with relatively high priority.
 Therefore it is theoretically possible that fixup_bundle finds different libraries from the ones used at build time.
 As a result your build will work, but the install won't.
-Even worse: the error messages produced by trying to start an executable using a library with the correct name, but a wrong version or architecture, are far less specific than the ones produced if a library is simply missing.
+Even worse: the error messages produced in this case are far less specific than the ones produced if a library is simply missing.

 Fortunately it is not too difficult to identify wrong finds of fixup_bundle, because it produces output that tells exactly, which libraries were copied to